 Possession with Intent to Deliver: The act of delivering more than one ounce is illegal in Colorado.
 It will lead to some jail time and the possibility of a hefty fine.

 Possession for Personal Use: Possession for personal use is legal.
-It's also legal to possess two ounces of Marijuana in a residence after you've been growing no more than six plants at home and not selling or distributing such an amount.
+It's also legal to possess two ounces of MMJ in a residence after you've been growing no more than six plants at home and not selling or distributing such an amount.

 Adults usually consume recreational cannabis products with their physician's recommendation or adult patients without medical conditions and over 21.